cabreraleon/cabreraleon.github.io/_posts/2022-06-01-Orientation.md

 title: Parasol Laboratory Orientation
 ---

+My first week of research at Parasol Laboratroy was surreal, I never thought that a former political science student would make it so far in computer science.
+I felt brave for having stepped out of my comfort zone, shown my confidence in my intelligence to learn robotics, and courage to attend my first day of orientation.

 #### Wednesday, June 1, 2022: <br>

 Today was my first day of my research program at the Parasol Laboratory.
 The schedule for today